delcroip/dolibarr_project_timesheet/README.md

 # Next developement

-- chained approval
+- ON-GOING chained approval for project
-    - DONE: create the flow/correct error upon ap submission
-    - ON-GOING: create the page to validate non-team AP
-        - ISSUE: Rejected TTA became challenged ( update from TS)
-        - ISSUE: Rejected TS doesn't show on team AP
+        - ISSUE: Rejected TS doesn't show on team AP - not an issue, one rejected tey will go dirrectly to user who can resubmit
-    - DONE: handle the right for approval project
     - assign the TS id in ttapproval
-    - handle the right for approval ( cust /  supplier / other )
+- handle the right for cust /  supplier / other approval
+- Show note fields upon reject in otherAP
 - add automatic reminder for the approval
 - add feature in Project to foresee workload per user, task and "week"
 - send email over TS rejection